 Where to Buy Gold with Bitcoin

-Even though some problems still exist, some leading companies have decided to try it out as a form of payment or the gold and silver bullion they sell.
-Below we have put together a list with companies who are now accepting bitcoin as a payment option for gold bullion.
+Because there are still some obstacles in the way when it comes to bitcoin payment processing and banking for merchants, not many companies accept it.
+With that said, there are some leading bullion companies who have decided to try it out as a form of payment for the gold and silver that they sell.
+Below we have put together a list with the top 4 companies who are now accepting bitcoin as a payment option for gold bullion products.

 How to Buy Gold with Bitcoin

-Buying gold bullion, and even silver bullion with bitcoin is pretty straightforward and easy to accomplish.
-You will just add the products you want to purchase to your cart and proceed to checkout.
-The difference comes with completing payment.
 In the case of bitcoin, you just send the bitcoins from your personal wallet to that of the company you are buying from.
-It is similar in a way to a credit/debit card, in that payment is virtually instantaneous.
+This information is provided once you place your order and is similar in a way to a credit/debit card, in that payment is virtually instantaneous.
 Once you send the bitcoins to the companies wallet and they are received, payment is completed and you should be good to go.